 (CJT code field)

-(Select where to add your code block)
+(Specify where to add your block of code)

-Click the ‘Save All Changes’ button to save your settings …
+Click Save All Changes when finished to save your code settings …

 (CJT – ‘Save All Changes’ button)

-Some scripts will ask you to verify if your code has been added correctly and some will not.
+Some scripts will ask you to verify that you have added the code correctly and some will not.

-How To View Source Code In Firefox
+How To View Hidden Page Code In Firefox

-Use the search function (Ctrl+F) or scroll down until you can see the code that you have added (if adding code to the header section, it will normally be placed between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you can spot the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …